SUSE/skuba/ci/infra/testrunner/README.md

 This section configures the working environment and is generally specific of each user of CI job-

 - workspace: path to the testrunner's working directory.
 Defaults to `$HOME/workspace`
-- log_dir: path to the directory where platform logs are collected.
-Defaults to `$WORKSPACE/platform_logs`

 ```
 workspace: "/path/to/your/workspace"
-log_dir: "/path/to/log/dir/
 ```

 #### Packages